 There are five different types of migraine triggers: emotional, physical, dietary, environmental and medical triggers.

-include stress, anxiety, tension, shock, depression and excitement.
+, tension, shock, depression

 can be tiredness, poor-quality sleep, shift work, poor posture, neck or shoulder tension, jet lag, low blood sugar and, if someone is not used to it, strenuous exercise.